Best Irons for Mid Handicappers 2025 (Our Top 10 Picks)

 Tungsten infused

-Tungsten Infused weighting places a weight into the iron’s sole to lower the center of gravity in the club.
+Tungsten-infused weighting places a weight into the iron’s sole to lower the center of gravity in the club.
 The club can produce higher launches for better carry and more distance by lowering the CG.

 The weighting also decreases vibration and improves the feel for a more pleasing overall experience.